GoogleChrome/web.dev/src/site/content/en/blog/app-shortcuts/index.md

 web platform now supports app shortcuts.
 They allow web developers to provide quick access to a handful of common actions that users need frequently.

-This article will teach you how to define those app shortcuts.
+This article will teach you how to define app shortcuts.
 Additionally, you'll learn some associated best practices.

 ## About app shortcuts